 Impossible Burger vs. Beef Burger: Longevity

-Though there is no head to head study comparing the Impossible burger vs. Beef when it comes to longevity, we do know that consuming more meat is strongly associated with longer life expectancy.
+Though there is no head-to-head study comparing the Impossible burger vs. Beef regarding longevity, we know that consuming more meat is strongly associated with longer life expectancy.

 No doubt, the quality and availability of vitamins and minerals from meat has much to do with this.

 A 2021 study found that the life-extending benefits of consuming meat were independent of the effects of economic status, urban advantages, obesity, and total caloric intake.

 Impossible Burger vs. Beef Burger: Environment?

 Despite the clear nutritional advantages of beef over Impossible Burger, many people may choose Impossible Burger for its purported environmental benefits.

 But mono-crop agriculture of GMO foods blasted with carcinogenic pesticides is anything but environmentally friendly.